The most expensive TV commercial is the WRONG TV commercial

 If you can’t find the solution, build the solution.

 After the final bell had rung, there was nobody we were willing to call champ.
 So we decided to build our own pretesting platform.
-In partnership with a team of rockstar data scientists working on the fringes of AI-driven panel testing, we created ESPnow.
-For the past two years, we’ve been testing and tuning our platform.
-Through a unique mix of methodology and technology, ESPnow is truly predictive to actual in-market results.
+In partnership with a team of rock-star data scientists working on the fringes of AI-driven panel testing, we began testing and tuning our platform.
+Through a unique mix of methodology and technology, a solution truly predictive to actual in-market results was built.

 Bottom line for your TV bottom line.